Essential Plumbing Inspection Before Renovation in Caloundra Homes

 Why Pre-Renovation Plumbing Inspections Matter in Caloundra

-Local reality: Many plumbing failures discovered after renovation were already present—but hidden—before construction began.
+Local reality: Many plumbing failures discovered after renovation were already present but hidden before construction began.

 Common Caloundra Home Styles and Their Plumbing Risks